https://invisible-island.net/ncurses/man/

 RETURN VALUE

-o if its timeout expires without having any data, or
+o its timeout expires without any data arriving, or

 NOTES